 I was in love.
 We were in love.
-We knew perfectly well what we were doing, but nothing could make us say ‘No, this must not happen.
-Allyn has to go back to Syracuse, upstate New York, and pick up his job as a speech and drama teacher.’
+We knew perfectly well what we were doing, but nothing could make us say “No, this must not happen.
+Allyn has to go back to Syracuse, upstate New York, and pick up his job as a speech and drama teacher.”
 Of course we had caused a crisis that was going to have consequences we could only vaguely imagine at this point.
 But it did happen.
 And there was no way we could make it not happen.

 But what a delight it was when we finally got some comfort added to the spare furnishings we started out with.

 Mark Twain of course is a giant who stands out among all the other writers I got to know.
 On our reading list was Huckleberry Finn, which will for ever be one of my absolute favorite books.
 I even introduced it to a class many years later at l’Ecole Centrale in Paris to my student engineers.
 It was a daring experiment, but it worked.
 It was of course a very advanced class,, and the students had chosen to do American literature, when interviewed before the beginning of classes.
 They didn’t finish it since they had to leave for a ‘stage‘ (training period) but they did appreciate it.
 I found it quite amazing how they actually managed to read the very special and ungrammatical style that 13-year-old Huck uses in this wonderful tale of the deep and natural friendship between a white boy and the black runaway slave, Jim.
 However, my students knew of the book, and they were motivated.
 Motivation overcomes many difficulties.

 I started the second semester which was going to be about 20th century literature.
 I got my reading list and I started out again going to White Plains once a week.
 The cost of tuition was very low.
 However, at the beginning of the term, I saw an ad in the New York Times for a French tutor in Mount Vernon High School.
 I applied and I got the job immediately.
 As it turned out I went on teaching full-time in that school for two more years.
-The head of the language department doted on me and funnily enough, I was considered a native speaker of French since I came from Europe.
-I had already been a guest at several of the top Westchester high schools – Allyn’s excellent suggestion – and I had found to my great surprise that I was treated as somewhat of a scholar since I was European.
+The head of the language department, Mrs Redka, doted on me and funnily enough,, I was considered a native speaker of French since I came from Europe.
+I had already been a guest at several of the top Westchester high schools – Allyn’s excellent suggestion – and I had found to my great surprise that I was hailed as somewhat of a scholar since I was European.
 The students were encouraged to ask me questions in French and they were quite enthusiastic.
 I was of course fluent in French and I had a good accent, so I guess the impression that I was more or less French held up.
 It has to be remembered that Westchester is a rich county where some of the very best schools in the United States are found.